AHHHHHtsushi/AHHHHHtsushi/README.md

 from my profile, you can call me "Suki" I mainly play ponytown/although im mostly afk but unless you wanna talk i can yap(●ˇ∀ˇ●) idk what else to put, uhh

+  NOWADAYS! im in the SG/squid game area, mostly hiding behind this tree...

 on ponytown, c + h are completely fine with me !ヾ(≧ ▽ ≦)ゝ I mostly prefer whisper to talk, but if its some goofy shenanigans then i'd chat in public.